kmontag/buildable/README.md

 ## Design

-Live sets are represented as XML documents, and the `buildable` API mirrors the native document structure as closely as possible.
-This helps with flexibility and robustness, but comes with some caveats:
+Live sets are represented natively as XML documents, and `buildable` objects mirror a subset of the native document structure as closely as possible, with helpers for more complex operations like copying tracks.
+XML elements are also exposed directly if you want to go off-piste.
+This helps with flexibility and maintainability, but comes with some caveats:

 - spelling mistakes and naming inconsistencies are carried over from the native format.
 - some simple operations require using relatively complex accessors - for example, key/MIDI mappings